-JEE - WAS basics

-- Secured access into WAS - Authentication - A requesting entity, e.g. web client, may be required to provide proof of identity - When an end-user access WAS login, some information has to be provided to prove the user's authenticity - " userid/password, an X509 certificate from an SSL session, or a single signon token from a browser - This information is either authenticated or validated (credentials are authenticated; tokens are validated) - As resources are being accessed on the login thread, the subject is used in the server where the authentication took place to make authorization decisions - Identity Assertion - A relaxed form of authentication that does not actually require proof of identity, but rather accepts the identity based on a trust relationship with the entity that vouches for the asserted identity - NOTE: Allows WAS to not only provide transport (connection) security to the remote client but also authenticate client credentials and authorize access to the application that will eventually use the IMS TMRA to connect to the IMS environment
+JEE - WAS basics Secured access into WAS Authentication A requesting entity,e.g. web client, may be required to provide proof of identity When an end-user access WAS login, some information has to be provided to prove the user's authenticity NOTE: Allows WAS to not only provide transport (connection) security to the remote client but also authenticate client credentials and authorize access to the application that will eventually use the IMS TMRA to connect to the IMS environment 34

 JEE - WAS basics...

-- The JCA security architecture extends the end-to-end security model for JEE-based applications to include integration with EISs (e.g., IMS) - Supports the specification that WAS and IMS must collaborate to ensure that only authenticated users are allowed access to the IMS environment - through a set of system-level contracts such as: - Connection management: enables WAS to pool connections to IMS (IMS Connect) for a scalable environment that can support a large number of clients - Transaction management: enables WAS manage transactions across multiple resource managers - Security management: reduces security threats and protects access to IMS - IMS TM resource adapter - Follows the Java EE Connector Architecture (JCA) security architecture, and works with the WebSphere Application Server (WAS) security manager
+The JCA security architecture extends the end-to-end security model for JEE-based applications to include integration with EISs (e.g., IMS) Supports the specification that WAS and IMS must collaborate to ensure that only authenticated users are allowed access to the IMS environment through a set of system-level contracts such as: Connection management: enables WAS to pool connections to IMS (IMS Connect) for a scalable environment that can support a large number of clients Transaction management: enables WAS manage transactions across multiple resource managers Security management: reduces security threats and protects access to IMS IMS TM resource adapter Follows the Java EE Connector Architecture (JCA) security architecture, and works with the WebSphere Application Server (WAS) security manager